crispy-pepper/WRO_2024/README.md

 <br><br>
 **GOAL: Build a self-driving, autonomous vehicle that completes 2 challenges: the open challenge and the obstacle challenge.** <br>
 ### Open Challenge
-The open challenge is where the car must complete three full laps around the field.
+The open challenge is where the car must complete three full laps around the field without touching a wall.
 The size of each side of the field is determined by random chance of either 100 cm or 60 cm.
 The direction in which the car drives is also randomized. <br><br>

 ### Obstacle Challenge
 The obstacle challenge is where the car must complete three full laps around the field, avoiding different coloured pillars.
 If the pillar is red, traverse on the right side; if the pillar is green, traverse on the left.
 The direction in which the car drives is randomized.
 After the third lap, depending on the last pillar, the car must continue or change directions to find the parking lot.
 The car must then back into the parking lot without touching the ends.
 The size of each side of the field remains constant, 1 metre for each side. <br><br>